Chidoski101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 18-letteronly creates a script that display all lines of the file /etc/ssh/sshd_config starting with a letter.
 File 19-AZ creates a script that replaces all characters A and c from input to Z and e respectively.
 File 20-hiago creates a script that removes all letters c and C from input.
+File 21-reverse creates a script that reverse its input.